matthew-dews/nixos-config/README.md

 TODO: what is the difference?

+TODO: what about when I want to update the NixOS version? e.g. from 24.05 to 24.11?

 # Applying changes
 ```
 # Optional, can be used to check for errors without applying changes